 DRMC’s focus is advancing transportation funding and project delivery tools through the Legislature, to ensure that citizens have choices and can get to work, school, home and play.

-2. Support continued policy of non-diversion of revenue from the State Highway Fund.
-Urge consideration of a Constitutional Amendment to prevent such diversions in future legislative sessions.
+- Support continued policy of non-diversion of revenue from the State Highway Fund.

-5. Support continuation of existing eminent domain authority and related tools to allow planning and development of new and/or expanded transportation corridors.
+- Support continuation of eminent domain authority and related tools to allow planning and development of new and/or expanded transportation corridors including high speed rail, commuter rail, freight rail, and highways.

-6. In general, support legislation that encourages TxDOT to plan and develop multi-modal corridors, implement emerging technology related to autonomous vehicles and other new innovations, and build upon the efforts of the past two sessions to ensure more transparency and accountability by the department.
+- In general, support legislation that encourages TxDOT to plan and develop multi-modal corridors and implement emerging technology related to autonomous vehicles and other new innovations.

 Click the following link for the DRMC Legislative agenda: